Back to Integrations

 npx @insforge/cli link --project-id <your-project-id>

-Then note down the URL, Anon Key, and JWT Secret from the InsForge dashboard (project settings).
-You'll use the JWT Secret to sign tokens for InsForge.
+Note down the URL and Anon Key from the InsForge dashboard.
+You'll use the JWT Secret from the CLI output to sign tokens for InsForge.

 Step 3: Set Up Your Application